Platform comparison

 Before comparing the two tools head-to-head, it helps to understand the job each one was designed to do.
 The differences are significant.

-A dedicated portfolio, programme and project management (P3M) platform built for UK public sector organisations.
+A dedicated portfolio, programme and project management (P3M) platform built specifically for UK public sector organisations.
 Designed for PMO Directors, SROs, and portfolio leads who need governance, assurance, and board-level visibility across multiple programmes.

 Choosing the right tool